 We did everything humanly possible to save our daughter, but in the end we could only helplessly stand by as she endured the unimaginable.
 Through it all, Maria showed tremendous character and dignity.
 Her strength, her courage and, most of all, her faith, left marks on our souls that have changed us forever.
 She never thought of herself.
 Instead she chose to pray for all children suffering from cancer and their families.
 She prayed that the doctors would find a way to help them.
 She is our hero and her fight became our inspiration.
 Her prayers became our mission.”

-Ed and Megan started Prayers from Maria - Children’s Glioma Cancer Foundation that is dedicated to funding global research into the causes, prevention, treatments and cure for childhood brain tumors, known as gliomas.
+Ed and Megan started Prayers from Maria Children’s Cancer Foundation that is dedicated to funding global research into the causes, prevention, treatments and cure for deadly childhood brain tumors.
 The foundation has an impressive Medical Board that consists of some of the best doctors in the country for this disease.
-Because childhood gliomas are grossly under funded, the McNamara family is diligently working to make a difference by raising public awareness and bringing hope to children and their families who live with this disease.
-To date, the Foundation has awarded hundreds of thousands of dollars in grants to desperately needed research.
+Because childhood brain tumor research is grossly underfunded, the McNamara family is diligently working to make a difference by raising public awareness and bringing hope to children and their families who are affected by this disease.

 Maria McNamara died on July 14, 2007 at the age of seven.